christinathai7/PortfolioProjects/README.md

 I created a Common Table Expression (CTE), Temp Table, and View in SQL.

-Then I created a dashboard from the data in Tableau (https://public.tableau.com/app/profile/christina.thai8531/viz/CovidDashboard_16440068109660/Dashboard1).
+Then I created a dashboard from the selected data in Tableau (https://public.tableau.com/app/profile/christina.thai8531/viz/CovidDashboard_16440068109660/Dashboard1).